iamsingularity/NSBDocker/readme.md

 You will need docker and docker composer installed and working on your machine.

 1. git clone this repository
+1. Add your own `License.xml` file to the `TestConsoleApp` folder
-2. change directory to the repository
+1. change directory to the repository
-3. `docker-compose pull`
+1. `docker-compose pull`
-4. `docker-compose build`
+1. `docker-compose build`
-5. `docker-compose up`
+1. `docker-compose up`

 You should see the following output.